Herbert and Katherine Jacobs First House: Architectural influence

-Wright continued to refine the house's architectural features in his later work, devoting his later career to designing Usonian houses.
-Some of the house's architectural features were popularized after the house's completion.
-Wright frequently used three such elements in his later work: board-and-batten walls, a radiant heating system, and a modular floor grid.
-Among the house's other widely-used architectural features were the minimalist lighting system, the carport, the corner windows, and the open-plan rooms.
+Wright continued to refine the house's architectural features in subsequent projects, devoting his later career to designing Usonian houses.
+Some of the architectural features used in the house were popularized after its completion.
+Wright frequently used three such elements: board-and-batten walls, a radiant heating system, and a modular floor grid.
+Among the house's other widely used architectural features were the minimalist lighting system, the carport, the corner windows, and the open-plan rooms.
 Secrest said that he frequently looked for opportunities to reuse the house's floor plan.
 He ultimately designed dozens of similar Usonian homes across the country, (Note: Sources disagree on whether 35, 40, or 140 homes were inspired by the Jacobs House's design.) such as L-shaped houses for clients in the western, midwestern, and southern U.S., along with the Marshall Erdman Prefab Houses of the 1950s.
 Some of these L-shaped plans, such as the Rosenbaum House in Alabama, faced away from the street as the Jacobs House had.
 Like the Jacobs First House, these homes typically had flat roofs and carport entrances, both features that the FHA was reluctant to fund.

 The design of the Jacobs First House has influenced those of houses designed by other architects, such as a residence designed by Jeffrey Cain in Saukville, Wisconsin; rowhouses designed by Joseph Eichler in the San Francisco Bay Area; and a "house kit" design that private homeowners could buy and assemble themselves.
 The design is also credited with having influenced ranch houses of the 1950s, as well as tract housing.
 In 1961, the University of Wisconsin Institute on the Esthetic of Frank Lloyd Wright cited the Jacobs First House as one of two Madison buildings that had greatly contributed to American architecture, the other being the unbuilt Yahara Boat Club.